 Global passenger demand will continue to recover in 2022 with occasional bumps along the way.

-The general consensus indicates that business travel will not return to pre-pandemic levels, largely thanks to the proliferation of conference calling systems such as Zoom and Microsoft Teams.
+The consensus indicates that business travel will not return to pre-pandemic levels, largely thanks to the proliferation of conference calling systems such as Zoom and Microsoft Teams.

 The IBA team take a counterpoint to this view.
 Over the past 30 years, our experts have observed repeated predictions of videoconferencing killing business travel.
 History shows us technology has made it easier for people to communicate on mass, which in turn promotes more deals (and the inevitable flight to close the deal).
 Essentially, video conferencing can facilitate business travel rather than reduce it.
 One notable example would be the COP26 conference.
 Whilst it aimed at reducing Carbon Emissions, it was essential for thousands of attendees to fly in and meet in person for the summit to succeed.